Hosted GitOps Runtime setup

-- In the Codefresh UI, go to Runtimes, and click + Add Runtimes.
+- From Runtimes in the sidebar, select GitOps Runtimes, and click + Add Runtime.

 - Select Hosted Runtime and click Add.

-An account can be provisioned with a single hosted runtime.
-If you have already provisioned a hosted runtime for your account, the Hosted Runtime option is disabled.
+An account can be provisioned with a single Hosted GitOps Runtime.
+If you have already provisioned a Hosted GitOps Runtime for your account, the Hosted GitOps Runtime option is disabled.

 - Continue from step 3.

-- When complete, to view the components for the hosted runtime, click View Runtime.
+- When complete, to view the components for the Hosted GitOps Runtime, click View Runtime.
 You are directed to the Runtime Components tab.

 The Git Sources and the Managed Clusters are empty as they will be set up in the next steps.

-If you navigate to Runtimes > List View, you can identify the hosted runtime through the Type column (Hosted ), the Cluster/Namespace column (Codefresh), and the Module column (CD Ops).
+If you navigate to Runtimes > List View, you can identify the Hosted GitOps Runtime through the Type column (Hosted), the Cluster/Namespace column (Codefresh), and the Module column (CD Ops).

 Only authorized organizations are displayed in the list.
 To authorize organizations for the Codefresh application in GitHub, see Authorize organizations/projects.